cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

    integer r in little-endian representation.
 Reduce r modulo p to obtain a field element t.
-   * Note: similarly to [@RFC7748] field element decoding, the most significant bit of the representations of r0 and r1 is masked.
+   * Note: similarly to [@RFC7748] field element decoding, the most significant bit of the representation of r is masked.
 2. Process t as follows:

 ```